 Around the knee the X-Fit strap works to stabilize the knee in all the various directions that your complicated knee tendons and ligaments need and offers good knee protection for skiing.

 Shock Doctor also offers many other levels of knee support in their series of braces.
-There’s a fairly comprehensive lineup of knee braces for just about any type of injury and they’re all designed around a similar slip on style.
+There’s a fairly comprehensive lineup of braces that offer knee protection for skiing for just about any type of injury and they’re all designed around a similar slip on style.